danbev/learning-edge-computing/README.md

 There is also the issue with that an application might not allow for disconnect to the cloud service.
 Again a self-driving car must be able to continue if such an break occurs.

-Security is also a concern here as these IoT devices are outside of the cloud services network but if the devices are sending data to the cloud services an attacker might be able exploit that fact by causing the device to send harmful or false data to the cloud service.

 So the idea is to move some of the cloud service functionality closer to the the IoT devices, to the edge of the network.
 These are functionalites like